There are four types of wealth that you should be aware of. I’ll explain why each is important and how to achieve them and provide some examples.

 Financial wealth measures how much money or assets someone has accumulated.
 This type of wealth is the most obvious and is what most people in our society are working towards.

-The pressure to build financial wealth is everywhere and can have a detrimental effect on your ability to achieve other types of wealth.
+The pressure to build financial wealth is everywhere and can affect your ability to achieve other types of wealth.

 Therefore, I wouldn’t focus only on achieving financial wealth.